 By using those images, Decalz is also limited when it comes to flexibility in testing different CTAs (Call-to-action) directly in the images.
 Developing creatives specifically for performance-based campaigns can increase the likelihood of better CTR and conversion rates.

 The use of text in the images can also help in communicating special discounts or features that, at the moment, are used in the long ad copy.

 The Ad Mechanics Verdict

-Based on the analysis above, we can say that the current status of Decalz Facebook ads library strategy is not great and need some attention in order to get back to a healthy status.
+Based on the analysis above, we can say that the current status of the Decalz Facebook ads library strategy is not great and needs some attention in order to get back to a healthy status.

 Our recommendations are:

 - Be specific and concise in the Ad Copy

 - Highlight one USP at the time

 - Select the right campaign objective